933 Branch Court

 So, there is a strong chance you have a substantial remaining entitlement.
 The question now becomes, should you use it?

-If you are thinking about using your VA Loan benefits to buy a rental property, let me begin with this.
+If you are considering using your VA Loan benefits to buy a rental property, let me begin with this.
 You cannot use a VA loan for rental properties–at least, not directly.
-The same applies if you are thinking of using the property as a vacation home.
+The same applies if you consider using the property as a vacation home.
 Remember, the VA Loan is met for those who intend to occupy a home as a residence.
 So, if you plan to use your VA Loan benefit to acquire a rental property, you must plan to live in it first.

 So, does it make sense for you to use your VA Loan if you are building a rental portfolio?
 As with so many other questions in life, the answer depends.
 Factors like whether you are on active duty or need a place to live for a couple of years will contribute to your decision.